medoxsmartchain/docs/wallet-tutorials/mew-ledger-tutorial-for-fuse.md

 ---
 description: >-
-  This tutorial explains how to use your ledger on MEW so that you can vie and transfer NRK.
+  This tutorial explains how to use your ledger on MEW so that you can vie and transfer MDC.
 ---

-# Ledger tutorial for NRK
+# Ledger tutorial for MDC

 This tutorial was made using Ledger Nano S with firmware version 1.6.1 and Ethereum app version on Ledger Nano S was 1.3.7.